PaddlePaddle/Paddle/doc/design/tensor_array.md

    step++;
 }
 ```
-According to the [RNN roadmap](https://github.com/PaddlePaddle/Paddle/issues/4561), there are several different RNNs to support.
+According to the [RNN roadmap](https://github.com/PaddlePaddle/Paddle/issues/4561), there are several different RNNs that PaddlePaddle will eventually support.

-Currently, we have an RNN implementation called `recurrent_op` which takes tensor as input; it splits the input tensors into `input_segments`.
+Currently, the basic RNN implementation supported by PaddlePaddle is the `recurrent_op` which takes tensors as input and splits them into `input_segments`.

-Considering a tensor can't store variable-length sequences directly, we proposed the tensor with the level of details (`LoDTensor` for short).
+Since a tensor cannot store variable-length sequences directly, PaddlePaddle implements the tensor with level of details (`LoDTensor` for short).
 Segmenting the `LoDTensor` is much more complicated than splitting a tensor, that makes it necessary to refactor the `recurrent_op` with `LoDTensor` segmenting support.

-In the second stage, `dynamic_recurrent_op` should be introduced to handle inputs with variable-length sequences.
+As the next step in RNN support, `dynamic_recurrent_op` should be introduced to handle inputs with variable-length sequences.

+The implementation is similar to `recurrent_op`.
-The implementation is the same with `recurrent_op` except that **how to split the original input `LoDTensors` and outputs to get the `input_segments` and `output_segments`** .
+The key difference is the way **the original input `LoDTensors` and outupts are split to get the `input_segments` and the `output_segments`.**

-In the next stage, a dynamic RNN model based on dynamic operators would be supported.
-Though it can't be built on `recurrent_op` or `dynamic_recurrent_op` directly, the logic about how to split a tensor or a LoD tensor and get `input_segments` is the same.
+Though it can't be built over `recurrent_op` or `dynamic_recurrent_op` directly,
+the logic behind splitting a tensor or a LoD tensor into `input_segments` remains the same.

 ## Why `TensorArray`
-In the three different RNNs, the logic of how to split the inputs to segments, states and outputs are similar and could be shared as a separate module.
+The logic behind splitting the inputs to segments, states and outputs is similar and can be shared in a seperate module.

 The array of `states`, `input_segments` and `output_segments` would be exposed to users when writing a dynamic RNN model similar to the above pseudo codes.

-So there should be an array-like container which might store the segments of a tensor or LoD tensor.
+So there should be an array-like container, which can store the segments of a tensor or LoD tensor.

-**This container could store an array of tensor and provides several methods to split a tensor or a LoD tensor** ,
+**This container could store an array of tensors and provides several methods to split a tensor or a LoD tensor** .
-that's where the notion `TensorArray` comes from.
+This is where the notion of `TensorArray` comes from.

 ## Introduce TensorArray to uniform all the three RNNs
 TensorArray as a new concept is borrowed from TensorFlow,